networkit/networkit/Doc/www/features.rst

 =========================

 **NetworKit** is implemented as a hybrid of performance-aware code written in C++ (often parallelized using OpenMP) with an interface and additional functionality written in Python.
-More details and an illustration are provided in the `Design Details`_ Section below.
+More details and an illustration are provided in the `Architecture`_ Section below.
 NetworKit is distributed as a Python package, ready to use interactively from a Python shell, which is the main usage scenario we envision for domain experts.
-If you want to know more about our design goals, then take a look at our `Design Goals and Principles'_ Section below.
+If you want to know more about our design goals, then take a look at our `Design Goals and Principles`_ Section below.

 The best way to get an overall picture of a network is to use the *Profiling* module.
 Take a look at the `Network Profiling`_ Section below.
 If you are only interested in a small subset of network analysis measures, it might be more convenient to compute them separately instead of using the *Profiling* module.
 Check out the `Network Analytics`_